jampress-io/cms/wp-content/plugins/really-simple-ssl/readme.txt

 Yes.
 There is a dedicated network settings page where you can switch between network activated SSL and per page SSL.
 In the dedicated pro for multisite plugin, you can override all site settings for SSL on the network level, and can activate and deactivate SSL in the network menu for each site.

 == Changelog ==
+= 4.0.15 =
+* Fix: non hierarchical structured form elements in the template could cause settings not to get saved in some configurations.

+= 4.0.14 =
+* Improvement: when WordPress incorrectly reports that SSL is not possible, correct the resulting site health notice.
+* Improvement: don't show the secure cookies notice on subsites of a multisite installation.
+Show on the network dashboard instead.

+= 4.0.13 =
+* Fixed notice about wp config.php not writable notice even when httpOnly cookie settings already written.

+= 4.0.12 =
+* Added secure cookies
+* Improved Right-To-Left text support

 = 4.0.11 =
 * Fixed a bug where users with an older Pro version could get a fatal error call to private function